raj23manj/springBoot/jokesapp/README.md

   # immutable classes
     * https://www.geeksforgeeks.org/create-immutable-class-java/
-    * mmutable class means that once an object is created, we cannot change its content.
+    * immutable class means that once an object is created, we cannot change its content.
 In Java, all the wrapper classes (like String, Boolean, Byte, Short) and String class is immutable.
 We can create our own immutable class as well.

     * Following are the requirements:
       • Class must be declared as final (So that child classes can’t be created)